erikkristoferanderson/ekand/README.md

 - I'm currently working on [friendlyreminderbot](https://github.com/ykdojo/friendlyreminderbot)
 - You can find me on [YouTube](http://www.youtube.com/channel/UCkWlNrTU1a8t7lKCkqesn9A) and [Twitch](https://www.twitch.tv/erikodes) as erikodes
 - I keep a blog at [blog.erikodes.com](https://blog.erikodes.com)
+- I have some open source projects at [erikodes-community](https://github.com/erikodes-community)
 - 🌱 I’m currently learning how to create music using code
 - 👯 I’m looking to collaborate by giving free programming lessons on my Twitch stream
 - 🤔 I’m looking for help with improving my YouTube content and growing my online presence